• Skip to primary navigation

 Instructions

-• Heat the remaining oil in a large pan and cook shallots and garlic and gently cook for around 5 minutes, until soft.
+• Heat1 tablespoon Olive oil in a large pan and cook 4 Shallots and 3 Garlic clove and gently cook for around 5 minutes, until soft.

-• Add the wine and cook until most (but not all) has reduced.
+• Add 150 ml White wine and cook until most (but not all) has reduced.

-• Add a ladle of stock and cook on simmer.
+• Add a ladle of the 1000 ml Vegetable stock and cook on simmer.
 Once most of the stock has reduced, add another ladle of stock.
 Keep repeating this a ladle at a time.
 This will take about 20-25 minutes and the rice should be cooked by then.

 • You could swap the arborio rice for brown rice for extra nutrition, however it would change the cooking time.